How do Vietnamese farmers live and work?

 A farmer visits his rice field. ©Vietnamdrive

-When mentioning Vietnam, surely many guests think of the big rice fields, because the small country exports over 7 million tons of rice per year to other countries in the world.
+When Vietnam is mentioned, many guests think of the big rice fields.
+The country exports over 7 million tons of rice annually to other countries.

-Of course, the main works of almost farmers are in the rice fields.
-Growing rice, taking care of rice – for example, watering it, cleaning grass in the field to help rice plants grow better, fertilizing it, spraying insects if any, and harvesting.
+Of course, the main works of almost all farmers are in the rice fields: growing rice, taking care of it– for example, watering it, cleaning grass in the paddy to help rice plants grow better, fertilizing it, spraying insects if necessary, and harvesting.

 main work of farmer in rice field

-Working in the rice fields in the main job of farmers. ©Vietnamdrive
+Working in the rice fields is the main job of farmers.

-The working day comes long for the farmers from 5:30 am when the sky is still cool, taking a break when it’s too hot at noon, and coming back to work until 5:00 pm or 6:00 pm.
+The farmers’ working day begins at 5:30 a.m. when the sky is still cool.
+They take a break when it’s too hot at noon and return to work until 5:00 p.m. or 6:00 p.m.

-Machines for plowing the rice paddy before a new crop or harvesting rice can be used in many regions of the country now.
-However, you may see a few buffalos working at small land sections for rice or vegetable farms.
-It is because buffalos are still cheap and convenient in small remote areas.
+Machines for plowing the rice paddy before a new crop or harvesting rice can now be used in various regions of the country.
+However, a few buffaloes may work in small land sections for rice or vegetable farms.
+This is because buffaloes are still cheap and convenient in small remote areas.

-Human labor is also needed for working in the fields and on Vietnamese farms.
-The farmer’s hand working will take the rest of the work that the machine cannot do, such as fertilizing, watering small lands, fixing big spaces in the paddy, cleaning old leaves in vegetable farms, collecting sweet potatoes, and harvesting coffee fruits.
+Human labor is also needed in the fields and on farms.
+The farmer’s handwork takes over the rest of the work that the machine cannot do, such as fertilizing, watering small lands, fixing big spaces in the paddy, cleaning old leaves in vegetable farms, collecting sweet potatoes, and harvesting coffee fruits.

-Two small tools – hoes and sickles – are vital for the Vietnamese people working on the farm.
-They use hoes to make the soil become soft, dig holes for plants, and clean grass around the trees.
+Two small tools, hoes and sickles, are vital for the Vietnamese working on the farm.
+They use hoes to make the soil soft, dig holes for plants, and clean grass around the trees.
 Sickles are used for cutting rice and grass, collecting vegetables, and picking fruits.

-In general, although machines for farming come to Vietnam, many farmers still use their human power to work.
-It is because the machines are expensive and a lot of small lands is shared by different families in the countryside.
+In general, although farming machines have come to Vietnam, many farmers still use human power.
+This is because machines are expensive, and families in the countryside own small lands in scattered regions.

-A lot of Vietnamese farmers still work based on their experiences, not using any modern tools.
-They still guess the weather by looking at the sky, animals, or the moon to know when to prepare the seeds for growing new crops or collect the results.
+A lot of Vietnamese farmers work based on their experiences, not using any modern tools.
+They still guess the weather by looking at the sky, animals, or the moon to know when to prepare the seeds for growing new crops or collecting their products.

 dragon fly

-When you come to the restaurants in Vietnam to taste food, almost are not the same ones that the farmers here eat every day.
-Their food is not fancy, not very colorful, and does not have nice decoration as in shops.
+When you come to the restaurants in Vietnam to taste food, the dishes are almost not the same ones that the farmers eat every day.
+Their food is not fancy, not very colorful, and does not have nice decorations like in shops.

-They have steamed rice in everyday life, adding fish sauce, and one to three other dishes boiled – fried – stewed, including vegetables, eggs, fish, or meats.
+In everyday life, they steamed rice, added fish sauce, and boiled, fried, or stewed one to three other dishes, including vegetables, eggs, fish, or meats (pork, beef, or chicken).

 meal of farmer

-In general, farmers have more rice, vegetables, and fish than other food.
-In my opinion, although they can fill their stomach with plenty of steamed rice, it’s not enough energy and protein for working hard in the field, so most of them are very thin.
+In general, farmers eat more rice, vegetables, and fish than other foods.
+Although they can fill their stomachs with plenty of steamed rice, it does not provide enough energy and protein to work hard in the field, so most of them are very thin.

 Most houses in the countryside have big gardens.
-Besides working in the fields and farms, they also grow a lot of things in their gardens to get more food, which can improve the quality of meals.
+In addition to working in the fields and farms, people grow many plants and animals in their gardens to obtain more food, which can improve the quality of meals.

-Plenty of green Vietnamese vegetables – such as salad, cabbage, sponge, lemon, and eggplant… can supply vitamins for them.
-Easy-growing trees such as bananas are easy to see there.
-And, of course, you can look at various Vietnamese herbs as well, which are often present in their fragrant food.
+Plenty of green Vietnamese vegetables, such as salad, cabbage, sponge, lemon, and eggplant, can supply them with vitamins.
+Easy-growing trees, such as bananas, grow everywhere.
+Of course, you can also look at various Vietnamese herbs that are often present in their fragrant food.

 banana trees in gardens